 The second theme is society and the way a female subject is cultured by the language of one’s society and the images it conditions.
 The first narrative in the omnibus to delve into this theme is Yurina Kaneko’s projection.
 Aided by strong performance by Sairi Itoh, Kaneko is able to successfully show the fragility of subjective growth, emphasize the inherent beauty of each individual woman, and condemn the insecurity societal images concerning attractiveness induce.
 Yuka Eda’s narrative love desiccant is a youthful and humorous exploration of a first love that ultimately disappoints.
 By showing how Mikio fails to adhere to our heroine’s image of how a male subject should act within a relationship, Edo is able to evoke how society conditions expectations and fantasies concerning relationships.
 Eda’s narrative, furthermore, constitutes a nice play with imagery and symbolism and boasts a strong and endearing performance by Anna Yamada.
 The effects societal expectations can have on female subjectivity in particular and on individual dreams in general is explored in Kanae Higashi ‘Out of Fashion‘ (Cine-note 1).
 Behind the societal accepted facade of Morita, the love-interest of our heroine, lies nothing other than his personal subjective disillusion (Narra-note 3).

 Desire/love constitutes the third theme.
 A subtle investigation of the often fundamental connection between love and sexual desire is delivered by Momoko Fukada’s Sex-less, Sex friends – a narrative with some fine cinematographical compositions (cine-note 1).
 Rin Tsuka, for that matter, emphasizes the ever problematic communication existing between female and male subjects.
 Wanna be your Cat introduces, in other words, nothing other than the fundamental misunderstanding concerning love and desire that exists between the sexes.
-And while Yukari Sakamoto’s Reborn is too evocative of this format, it still constitutes the clearest and most touching example of how the question “Do you love me?
+And while Yukari Sakamoto’s Reborn is too evocative for this format, it still constitutes the clearest and most touching example of how the question “Do you love me?
 Can you lose me?” is ever in play in the neurotic’s subjective economy (Cine-note 2).
 The final narrative that concerns love and desire is Hana Matsumoto’s My love won’t go anywhere.
 In contrast to the other narrative’ Matsumoto’s narrative beautifully evokes the ego-imaginary – thus deceptive – dimension of love that is ever at work beneath the experience of love, the effects of being the loved-object, and the injury a break of the imaginary dimension of love can cause.